roman-milk/roman-milk.github.io/eco-friendly-cleaning.md

  "Hello, Dave," she said.

  I'd know that voice anywhere.
 It would never fade from my memory.
 Five years of marriage to another woman, almost ten years without hearing it did nothing to alter that.
-Report_Story #5